 Trains are one of the best ways to get around in the summer months, especially if you’re looking for a way to slow down and take it all in.
 But beyond skipping the road-trip traffic jams and long TSA lines, these scenic train rides also provide access to some of the world’s most beautiful views—often in places where cars can’t go.
-So, whether you’d like to ride the rails along Japan’s coastline or high up into the Canadian Rockies, here are our favorite train trips around the world to take this summer.
+So, whether you’d like to ride the rails along Japan’s coastline or high up into the Canadian Rockies, here are our favorite train trips around the world to take in the summer months.

 Starting in Vancouver, British Columbia, the luxurious Rocky Mountaineer offers multiple routes through the Canadian Rockies—and western Canada’s most spectacular scenery.
 The most popular one is The First Passage to the West, which takes passengers east to Kamloops up to Lake Louise and over to Banff, or you can go north to Jasper from Kamloops on the Journey Through the Clouds passage.
 To travel even farther north, the Rainforest to Gold Rush route takes passengers up through Whistler and into gold rush country in Quesnel before ending the train ride in Jasper.
 All packages include seats in a panoramic dome car and range from trips as short as two days to multi-week journeys with longer layovers in national parks along the way.